findsylls: A Language-Agnostic Toolkit for Syllable-Level Speech Tokenization and Embedding: Results and Discussion

 \subsection{Segmentation accuracy}

-Table~\ref{tab:full_method_comparison} reports syllable-weighted Precision, Recall, and F1 for syllable nuclei, boundaries, and spans aggregated across seven corpora.
+Table~\ref{tab:full_method_comparison} reports aggregate Precision, Recall, and F1 for nucleus, boundary, and span detection across seven corpora, where metrics are weighted by each corpus's syllable count.
 Figure~\ref{fig:boundary_segmentation}a (left) shows boundary F1 broken down by dataset for the default baselines/configurations.
-Across configurations, nuclei detection is substantially easier than recovering full spans: high nuclei F1 does not necessarily translate into accurate boundary placement and interval recovery.
-For example, the SBS envelope with \texttt{peakdetect} attains 91.2 nuclei F1, but drops to 60.6 boundary F1 and 37.1 span F1, indicating that errors compound when moving from local peak detection to full interval reconstruction.
+Across configurations, nucleus detection is substantially easier than recovering full spans: high nucleus F1 does not necessarily translate into accurate boundary placement and interval recovery.
+For example, the SBS envelope with \texttt{peakdetect} attains 91.2 nucleus F1, but drops to 60.6 boundary F1 and 37.1 span F1, indicating that errors compound when moving from local peak detection to full interval reconstruction.

 Among the published default configurations, end-to-end syllabifiers provide the strongest overall accuracy.
-Sylber with a cosine-similarity envelope and cosine-threshold segmentation yields the best nuclei performance (93.3 F1) and strong span recovery (45.7 F1), while VG-HuBERT with its feature self-similarity matrix (featSSM) and MinCut achieves the best default boundary performance (65.0 F1).
-The VG-HuBERT CLS-attention configuration performs poorly in our setting (e.g., 41.9 nuclei F1); given potential sensitivity to implementation and tuning choices, we report it as an observed baseline behavior rather than attributing a specific cause.
+Sylber with a cosine-similarity envelope and cosine-threshold segmentation yields the best nucleus performance (93.3 F1) and strong span recovery (45.7 F1), while VG-HuBERT with its feature self-similarity matrix (featSSM) and MinCut achieves the best default boundary performance (65.0 F1).
+The VG-HuBERT CLS-attention configuration performs poorly in our setting (e.g., 41.9 nucleus F1); given potential sensitivity to implementation and tuning choices, we report it as an observed baseline behavior rather than attributing a specific cause.

 Segmentation quality depends on both (i) the representation/envelope and (ii) the segmentation algorithm, and (iii) the interactions between the two.
 Mixing and matching components reveals improvements (Figure~\ref{fig:boundary_segmentation}b \& \ref{fig:boundary_segmentation}c) that are not visible when methods are evaluated only as packaged pipelines.
 Applying \texttt{peakdetect} to Sylber's cosine-similarity envelope improves boundary detection from 63.1 to 69.9 F1 (Figure~\ref{fig:boundary_segmentation}b, middle) and span recovery from 45.7 to 47.0 F1, yielding the best boundary and span scores in the table.
 For VG-HuBERT, swapping the featSSM-derived envelope for local cosine similarity over layer-8 features changes the boundary/span operating point under the same \texttt{peakdetect} segmenter, improving span recovery while keeping boundary performance competitive (Figure~\ref{fig:boundary_segmentation}c, right).
 Overall, these results support a modular toolkit: practical gains can come from recombining representations, envelopes, and segmenters rather than treating each syllabifier as a fixed tokenizer.